 “Articulating the depth of beauty and care one can experience in this world - through art, with community, and in contributing positively to society - is what I focus on creating in this life.”

-Art is magic, art is power, art creates space and language for that which lacks representation through conventional terms.
+Art is magic, art is power, art creates space and language for that which lacks representation through conventional constructs.

 My name is Andrea and I use art as a channel to advocate for humanity.

-I spend a lot of time reflecting on ways I can transform systemic challenges into regenerative processes.
-Which in turn produces the language of art I use to speak to and with the world.
+I transform systemic challenges into regenerative processes, which in turn produces the language of art I use to speak to and with the world.

-As human, I am most affected by captivating, brutal or dismantling experiences of beauty, truth, connection.
-These encounters function as access points for a kind of internal freedom that is hard to put into words.
+I am deeply moved by captivating and dismantling experiences of beauty, truth, and connection.
+These encounters function as access points for a kind of internal freedom.

-But is one I know I need more of to evolve in this place we call earth, which please don’t forget is a place made possible by stars, sun and moon, and through fire, water, seeds and soil.
+One that I integrate in order to evolve in this place we call earth, which please don’t forget is a place made possible by stars, sun, and moon, and through fire, water, wind, seeds, and soil.

-It is this possibility of freedom that I strive to create through art and share with the world.
+It is this possibility of interior freedom that I strive to create and share with the world.

-In speaking this very special language called art, my work takes form through interdisciplinary mediums, including public works, installation, large-scale video projection, performance, collaborative works, sculpture and photography.
+In speaking this very special language called art, my work takes form through interdisciplinary mediums, including experiential works, installation, large-scale video projection, performance, collaborative works, sculpture, and photography.

 PERSONAL HISTORY